-Table 4-13 Default Control Mode (Mode 2) Mode 2 Aircraft Flight Status Control Method Left Command Stick Move Up or Down The up-and-down direction of the left stick is the throttle stick, which is used to control the vertical lift of the aircraft.
-Push the stick up, and the aircraft will rise vertically; pull the stick down, and the aircraft will descend vertically.
-When the stick is returned to the center, the altitude of the aircraft remains unchanged.
-When the aircraft takes off, please push the stick up to above the center, and the aircraft can lift off the ground.
-Left Command Stick Move Left or Right The left-and-right direction of the left stick is the yaw stick, which is used to control the heading of the aircraft.
-Push the stick to the left, and the aircraft will rotate counterclockwise; push the stick to the right, and the aircraft will rotate clockwise.
-When the stick is returned to the center, the rotational angular velocity of the aircraft is zero, and the aircraft does not rotate at this time.
-The larger the degree of the stick movement, the greater the rotational angular velocity of the aircraft.
-Right Stick Move Up or Down The up-and-down direction of the right stick is the pitch stick, which is used to control the flight of the aircraft in the forward and backward directions.
-Push the stick up, and the aircraft will tilt forward and fly towards the front of the nose; pull the stick down, and the aircraft will tilt backward and fly towards the tail of the aircraft.
-When the stick is returned to the center, the aircraft remains horizontal in the forward and backward directions.
-The larger the degree of the stick movement, the faster the flight speed of the aircraft, and the larger the tilt angle of the aircraft.
+- drone is zero, and the drone does not rotate at this time. - 4.
+The larger the degree of the stick movement, the greater the rotational angular velocity of the drone.

+Right Stick Move Up or Down

+- The up-and-down direction of the right stick is the pitch stick, which is used to control the flight of the drone in the forward and backward directions. - 2.
+Push the stick up, and the drone will tilt forward and fly towards the front of the nose; pull the stick down, and the drone will tilt backward and fly towards the tail of the drone. - 3.
+When the stick is returned to the center, the drone remains horizontal in the forward and backward directions. - 4.
+The larger the degree of the stick movement, the faster the flight speed of the drone, and the larger the tilt angle of the drone.